-Green's function is a useful tool when we consider seismic wavefield excited by an event.
+Green's function is useful when considering seismic wavefield excited by an event.
 This chapter explains a framework for interpreting seismic wavefields excited by various events, such as earthquakes and volcanic eruptions, using the representation theorem, which can be regarded as a natural extension of Huygens's principle.
 First, an acoustic (scalar) wave treatment is explained, then an elastic (vector) wave treatment is explained briefly.